AMT98/Portfolio-Aswin/README.md

 Welcome to my portfolio website repository!
 This website was built to showcase my skills and experience as a developer.

-Link to live page: <a href="https://aswinmalla.netlify.app/">Click me! </a>
+Link to live page : <a href="https://aswinmalla.netlify.app/">Click me! </a>

-Built With
+Built With -

-React - JavaScript library for building user interfaces
+~ React - JavaScript library for building user interfaces

-TailwindCSS - Utility-first CSS framework
+~ TailwindCSS - Utility-first CSS framework

-JavaScript - Programming language
+~ JavaScript - Programming language

-HTML - Markup language
+~ HTML - Markup language

-CSS - Stylesheet language
+~ CSS - Stylesheet language